 If you’re not sure whether you will need to pay a deductible for windshield replacement, you can check your policy details or call Farmers’s customer service line at 1 (888) 327-6335.
 To file a claim for windshield repair or replacement, you can use Farmers’s online portal.

 Yes, Geico insurance rates are competitive, since the company is one of the five cheapest insurers nationally, according to WalletHub’s cheap car insurance analysis.
-Geico car insurance costs an average of $506 annually, or $42 per month.
+Geico car insurance costs an average of $462 per year, or $39 per month.

-Geico’s car insurance rates are based on your driving record and experience, along with … read full answerfactors like the type of car you drive, your ZIP code, your insurance history, and more.
-Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.
+Geico’s car insurance rates are based on your driving record and experience, along with factors like the type of car you drive, your ZIP code, your insurance history, and more.
+Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.… read full answer

 Sample Geico Car Insurance Rates

 $1,544 per year

 $462 per year

 Note: These rates are approximations based on sample quotes from Geico.
 Actual rates will vary.

 To learn more about how we obtained these sample quotes, check out the methodology section of our complete Geico car insurance review.